Non - QM Loans

 There are eight underwriting factors that should be considered when a lender is verifying a borrower’s ability to repay.

-- Employment Status– Are you currently employed and do you have a consistent employment history?
+- Employment Status – Are you currently employed and do you have a 2 year employment history?

 - Any projected monthly payments on simultaneous loans that are secured by the same property.